Policy and Procedure No.19

 a.
 In the case of an epidemic or pandemic (as advised by Norfolk County Council), the Pre-school will continue to operate as normal while remaining alert to any child or member of staff exhibiting symptoms that could be symptomatic of the epidemic/pandemic.
 It may be necessary in some occasions that the Pre-school temporarily closes as a precaution to contain the spread of infection.
 In this case parents will be advised accordingly.
 This could be on health grounds if too few staff are available to guarantee child safety.

 b.
-Further information concerning confirmed epidemics or pandemics is available from norfolk.nhs.uk which gives the latest information and links through the Department of Health, Health Protection Agency, World Health Organisation and Choices websites, where everyone can access more detailed advice and guidance.
+Further information concerning confirmed epidemics or pandemics is available from www.norfolk.nhs.uk which gives the latest information and links through the Department of Health, Health Protection Agency, World Health Organisation and Choices websites, where everyone can access more detailed advice and guidance.

 Administering Calpol or Nurofen